zPhenomm/masterthesis/README.md

 - `convert_images.py`: Script for converting the GTSDB images from `.ppm` to `.jpg`.
 - `set_splitting`: Script for splitting the GTSDB dataset into train and test sets.
 - `Dockerfile`: File for running the project with Docker.
 - `input_data/`: Folder containing the input data for the analysis.
+The provided images are the same that are used in the analysis of this master thesis.
 - `results/`: Created at runtime, contains results after completion.
 - `resources/`: Folder containing files for running object detection and YOLOv4 training.
 - `GTSDB/`: Dataset on which the traffic sign detector has been trained.